POPULATION (2020 estimate): 31,155,262

 STATE STRUCTURE: unitary

-Ghana is a constitutional republic with two spheres of government: central and local.
-Local government is enshrined in the constitution, as is decentralisation, and the main relevant legislation is the Local Government Act 1993 (Act 462).
+Ghana is a constitutional republic with two spheres of government: national and local.
+Local government is enshrined in the constitution, as is decentralisation, and the main relevant legislation is the Local Government Act 2016 (Act 936).
 The country is divided into ten administrative units or regions, each headed by a regional minister appointed by the president.
 There are three types of assemblies at the higher levels of local government: metropolitan, municipal and district.
-There are also substructures that do not hold any legislative or rating powers and undertake activities delegated to them by the assemblies: sub-metropolitan, district, urban, town, zonal and area councils and unit committees.
+There are also sub-structures that do not hold any legislative or rating powers and undertake activities delegated to them by the assemblies: sub-metropolitan, district, urban, town, zonal and area councils and unit committees.
+Following the 2015 local elections 4.7% (276/5,930) of councillors in Ghana were women, down from 6.7% in 2010.
 The district assemblies are responsible for the setting and collecting of local revenue.
-There are also numerous grants transferred from central to local government, the most important of which is the District Assemblies’ Common Fund, under which not less than 10% of GDP must be transferred to and distributed by the assemblies annually.
-The District Development Facility (DDF) and Urban Grants are other forms of transfers to district assemblies.
-However, these are performancebased.
-The assemblies are responsible for the provision of basic education, although central government retains control over education policy.
-The districts are also responsible for public health, environmental protection and sanitation, while social welfare is a shared responsibility.
+There are also numerous grants transferred from national to local government, the most important of which is the District Assemblies Common Fund which provides for an allocation of no less than 5% of total government revenue to district assemblies annually.
+The assemblies are responsible for the overall development of the district, including the promotion of local economic development, basic education and public health, environmental protection and sanitation, and the improvement and management of human settlements.

 The local government association is the National Association of Local Authorities of Ghana (NALAG).